MileHacker Logo

 Rice forms the foundation of every meal, typically served with various curries (meat, fish, vegetables) and dal (lentils).

 Bangladesh, a land of rivers, features fish prominently in its local diet, shaping many traditional recipes.
-A complex array of different savors from spices distinguishes the cuisine.
+A complicated array of different savors from spices distinguishes the local dishes.

 Dining Customs & Meal Times